Hull F.C.: Summer era

 On 23 April Paul Cooke, stand-off, controversially resigned from Hull Football Club to join Hull Kingston Rovers.
 Cooke claimed he was out of contract as he had not signed the contract that the club had offered him.
 Following his departure, club chief executive David Plummer resigned.
 His replacement James Rule has come in for much criticism.

 Hull F.C. have endured a poor 2008 season and on 19 May 2008 the club dismissed coach Peter Sharp.
 A week later they appointed his assistant Richard Agar as his replacement.
 John Sharp has since been named as an addition to the Hull F.C. coaching staff.
 Hull F.C. finished a poor 11th in the League in 2008, falling far short of the fans expectations, although a Challenge cup final appearance and a successful franchise application ensured the season was not a complete failure.
 The club announced that Australian test forward Michael Crocker will sign for the club on a three-year contract from the start of the 2008–09 season.
-Fullback Chris Thorman has signed a one-year deal for 2009, after leaving Huddersfield.
-Matty Dale, Matt Sing and James Webster were released at the end of the season.
-Former HKR favourite – Webster having only played one game.
+Fullback Chris Thorman has signed a one-year deal for 2009, after leaving Huddersfield Giants.
+Matty Dale, Matt Sing and James Webster were released at the end of the season, with former Hull Kingston Rovers favourite Webster having only played one game.

 In March 2009 Michael Crocker was denied a visa to come to England to play for Hull F.C..
 Hull F.C. announced four big name signings for the 2010 SL season: Craig Fitzgibbon, Mark O'Meley, Sean Long, and Jordan Tansey (although Tansey arrived at the club towards the end of the 2009 season, having been released early from his contract at Sydney Roosters).
 Several long serving players left the club at the end of the forgettable 2009 season, including Paul King, Graeme Horne, and Gareth Raynor.

 Super League XV started well with five wins from the first seven games, the two losses coming away against Crusaders and Wigan Warriors.
 F.C. beat Hull K.R.
 18–14 in the first derby of the year at Craven Park, but then followed a period of one win from five games, in which the team were convincingly knocked out of the Challenge Cup by Leeds.
 Hull F.C. finished the regular season in 6th place, however a convincing 21–4 home defeat by rivals Hull Kingston Rovers brought an early end to their playoff campaign.